-This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and, important updates to SMOS processing and AUX files during July 2013
+This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and updates to SMOS processing and AUX files during May 2014

-The instrument health during July was found to be nominal.
-There were four unavailabilities reported during the reporting period that translate into time intervals with data loss or degraded data.
-The list of unavailabilities is included in the section 3.2.
+The instrument health during May was found to be nominal.
+There were three unavailability's reported during the reporting period that translate into time intervals with data loss or degraded data.
+The list of unavailability's is included in the section 3.2.

-The data quality during July was found to be nominal except in the time intervals listed in the section 4.5.
+The data quality during May was found to be nominal except in the time intervals listed in the section 4.5.
 The degradation of the data has been induced either by instrument anomalies or by the unavailability of the dynamic auxiliary files.